Neonatal Jaundice

 A non-invasive device called a transcutaneous bilirubinometer can measure bilirubin levels through the skin.
 It provides a quick and painless estimate of bilirubin concentration.

 If jaundice is suspected, a blood test measuring the total serum bilirubin (TSB) levels is often performed.
-This test determines the exact amount of bilirubin in the baby’s blood and helps assess the severity of jaundice.
+This test determines the exact amount of bilirubin in the baby’s blood and helps assess the severity of jaundice, guiding the approach to newborn jaundice treatment.

 For cases suspected to be caused by blood type incompatibility, the Coombs test can detect antibodies that may be attacking the baby’s red blood cells.